NASCAR Gander Outdoors Truck Series Overview

 KBM Notes of Interest

-- KBM drivers have collected one win, two poles (Christopher Bell 2017, Kyle Busch 2018), six top-five and seven top-10 finishes at Atlanta Motor Speedway.
-They have earned a collective average start of 5.6 and average finish of 13.8 and have led 418 laps.
+- KBM drivers have collected two wins (Erik Jones 2014, Kyle Busch 2018), two poles (Kyle Busch 2018, Noah Gragson 2018), six top-five and 10 top-10 finishes at Las Vegas Motor Speedway.
+They have earned a collective average start of 8.8 and average finish of 13.4 and have led 308 laps.

-- KBM holds the NCWTS records for most career wins (68) and most wins in a single season (14 in 2014).
+- KBM holds the NGOTS records for most career wins (69) and most wins in a single season (14 in 2014).
 In addition to collecting a series-record six Owner’s Championships, the organization has produced two championship-winning drivers; Erik Jones (2015) and Christopher Bell (2017).

 TIL NEXT TIME, I AM STILL WORKING ON MY REDNECK!